-Whether you need a France short-stay Study visa to go to France or its overseas territories, collectivities, departments and regions under study purposes, it all depends on your nationality.
+Whether you need a France short-stay Study visa to go to France or its overseas territories, collectivities, departments, and regions under study purposes, it all depends on your nationality.

 If your country of citizenship doesn’t have a visa facilitation agreement with France or the EU then you will probably have to obtain a short stay study visa in order to be allowed to enter France or is overseas territories.

-France Short stay Visa to attend a language course
+France Short-stay Visa to attend a language course

 This is a visa for people who wish to come to France to learn a language, mainly French.
 It allows you to come to France and remain for up to three months without the need to obtain a residence permit.
 You will not have to pay a fee when applying for this visa.
 However, you will be unable to renew it, as you can with other types of study visas.

-France Short stay Visa to attend a course as a student
+France Short-stay Visa to attend a course as a student

-Foreigners who wish to come to France to attend a course (i.e. cooking, architecture etc.) need to obtain a France short-stay study visa first.
+Foreigners who wish to come to France to attend a course (i.e. cooking, architecture, etc.) need to obtain a France short-stay study visa first.
 However, they will not need to obtain a residence visa.

 France Etudient Concours visa

 If you have applied to become part of an educational institution (university, college) in France, but you have to sit for an entrance exam in France first, then you will have to apply for a Etudient Concours visa.
-This visa allows you to apply for one-year, renewable residence permit, if you pass your exam.
+This visa allows you to apply for a one-year, renewable residence permit if you pass your exam.
 You will have to apply directly at the French local authority/administrative office called prefecture for a residence permit in this case.

 France Visa to attend a university entrance interview

 If you have applied at a university or any other educational institution in France, and you will have to attend an interview in order to be accepted, then you will have to apply for a France visa for the purpose of attending the university entrance interview.
-This is the same case as with the entrance exam, since if you pass the interview and are officially accepted at the educational institution you have applied at, you will be permitted to apply for a one year, renewable, residence permit.
+This is the same case as with the entrance exam since if you pass the interview and are officially accepted at the educational institution you have applied at, you will be permitted to apply for a one year, renewable, residence permit.